DarshitaDwivedii/Preprocess-Your-Data/README.md

 ## 🚀 Key Features

--   **Intelligent Analysis Engine:** Automatically scans the uploaded dataset for:
+-   **Intelligent Analysis Engine:** Automatically scans the uploaded dataset for missing values, duplicates, constant columns, potential IDs, highly empty columns, outliers, and more.
-    -   Missing Values (counts and percentages).
-    -   Duplicate Rows.
-    -   Constant & Highly Correlated Columns.
-    -   Potential ID / High-Cardinality Columns.
-    -   Highly Empty Columns (>50% missing).
-    -   Outliers in continuous numerical data.
-    -   Data type inconsistencies (e.g., numbers stored as text).
--   **Smart UI Defaults:** The control panel is automatically pre-configured based on the analysis, pre-selecting columns for dropping and suggesting optimal cleaning strategies.
+-   **Smart UI Defaults:** The control panel is automatically pre-configured based on the analysis, pre-selecting problematic columns for removal and suggesting optimal cleaning strategies.
--   **Comprehensive Preprocessing Toolkit:** A wide range of cleaning and transformation options are available:
+-   **Comprehensive Preprocessing Toolkit:** A wide range of options for normal cleaning, advanced data science transformations (scaling, encoding), and NLP text processing.
-    -   **Normal Preprocessing:** Handle duplicates, missing values (with multiple strategies), rename columns, and strip whitespace.
-    -   **Advanced DS Preprocessing:** Perform outlier capping (IQR/Z-score), feature scaling (MinMax/Standard), categorical encoding (One-Hot/Label), and low-variance feature removal.
-    -   **NLP Preprocessing:** A full pipeline to clean text data, including lowercasing, stopword removal, lemmatization, and removal of URLs/special characters.
--   **Advanced Interactive Visualizations:** A data exploration playground that automatically selects the best chart (Histogram, Bar, Pie, Scatter, Box Plot, Heatmap) based on the data types of the selected columns.
+-   **Advanced Interactive Visualizations:** A data exploration playground that automatically selects the best chart (Histogram, Bar, Scatter, Box Plot, Heatmap) based on the data types of the selected columns.
 -   **Transparent Logging:** A detailed and attractive log of every action taken, providing a clear audit trail of the entire cleaning process.

 ---